 Individuals will be levied the personal income tax on the following sources:

-The personal income tax is applied at progressive rates ranging from 10.5% to 33%, as it follows:
+The personal income NZ tax rates range from 10.5% to 33%, as follows:

-Even is the New Zealand taxation system seems to impose higher rates than other states, it should be noted that it comes with several advantages, among which:
+Even if the New Zealand tax rates can seem high compared to those in other jurisdictions, it should be noted that it comes with several advantages, among which:

 Apart from these, the Goods and Services Tax in New Zealand is levied at a standard rate of 15%, however, there are also goods which are applied a 0% tax rate or are exempt from this levy.

-For full information on taxation in New Zealand, please feel free to contact us.
+For full information on the New Zealand tax rates, please feel free to contact us.
 We can also help if you are interested in opening a company in New Zealand.